-There are over 3,400 charitable trusts on the Scottish Charity Register and OSCR’s initial findings have identified around 400 that may not be using their funds to full effect.
-OSCR’s vision is for a trusted and respected Scottish charity sector which positively contributes to society.
+There are over 3,400 charitable trusts on the Scottish Charity Register, and OSCR’s initial findings have identified around 400 that may not be using their funds to full effect.
+OSCR’s vision is for a trusted and respected Scottish charity sector that positively contributes to society.
 As the community foundation for Scotland, Foundation Scotland will be delivering this project in partnership with OSCR.
-The Foundation has the experience and expertise of building local funds which provide long-term benefit for communities.
+The Foundation has the experience and expertise of building local funds which provide long-term benefits for communities.

 “This is an exciting opportunity to modernise many historic trusts, and revitalise others, and enable them to invest in our communities once again.
 We work with registered and unregistered voluntary and community groups all over Scotland.
 We will ensure revitalised funds can also provide support to the smaller, lesser-known community groups working on the frontline across Scotland’s communities”

 Giles Ruck, Chief Executive of Foundation Scotland